code-saturne/code_saturne/INSTALL.md

 with the same or a newer version of that library.

-Unless a specific `--with-medcoupling` option is given, a compatible MEDCoupling library is also searched for in the SALOME distribution.
+Unless a specific `--with-medcoupling` option is given, a compatible MEDCoupling library is also searched for in the SALOME distribution by default.

 Also note that for SALOME builds containing their own Python interpreter and library, using that same interpreter for code_saturne may avoid some